UCAS Clearing glossary

-Clearing number / ID - If you’ve applied through UCAS and you’re eligible for Clearing, your Clearing number or ID will be on your UCAS track welcome page.
+Clearing number / ID - If you’ve applied through UCAS and you’re eligible for Clearing, your Clearing number or ID will be on your UCAS Hub welcome page.
 It is different to your UCAS personal ID.

 Clearing Plus is a personalised UCAS service that will match unplaced undergraduate applicants to relevant courses with vacancies.

-Conditional offer – An offer of a place on a course subject to certain conditions – usually linked to your exam results.
+Conditional offer – An offer of a place on a course subject to certain conditions – usually linked to your results.

-Confirmation – If you meet the terms of a conditional offer – for example, you get the required exam results - you will be offered a place on the course.
+Confirmation – If you meet the terms of a conditional offer – for example, you get the required results - you will be offered a place on the course.